Trewaters/BerkeleyJsDojo/README.md

 - WORK...
 Work on your belts.
 Get a white belt from the Dojo.

 ## Katas
 Patterns that help you deepen your programming knowledge.
 Katas are broken into a few categories designated by a sub-folder.
+Each kata folder has a `...-Guide.md`, `...-katas.md`, and a `...-Fundamentals.md` file in it.

+**Folder Contents**
+- `...-katas.md` - These files have the coding katas.
+No code just a description of what is expected from the sifu.
+- `...-Guide.md` - The guide files will pair with the katas exactly and give hints and code on how to solve the kata.
+There can be multiple answers for the same kata.
+Only one is listed in the guide.
+If you would like to add yours to the guide make a pull request for it.
+- `...-Fundamentals.md` - The fundamentals file has some notes about how the language works.
+These are document level based bits of information.
+I use this as a cheat sheet for the language, reminding me about things quickly so I can keep coding.

 - Angular - the file in the folder doesn't have 2 lines of information.
 Not even really started.
 - GitHub - I have spent the most work on this set of katas.
 - MongoDB - empty at the moment.